This is the featured image of the Make Creative Artifacts by Following These Simple Steps blog article.

-As a matter of fact, you don’t need much to generate cool timbres.
-In essence, often times the effect itself creates the sound, especially at drastic settings.
-Today, I will show you how I created an alien-like sound effect from a short, low fidelity recording of someone typing on the keyboard.
+You don't need much to generate excellent timbres.
+In essence, the effect often creates the sound, especially in drastic settings.
+Today, I will show you how I made an alien-like sound effect from a short, low-fidelity recording of someone typing on the keyboard.

 pic 1